fuzhouch/hashbld/README.md

 * Verified build scripts to build HashBLD on all platforms.
 Verified by the official [Hello Hashlink](https://heaps.io/documentation/hello-hashlink.html) example.
-* Dependencies with nown versions (avoid using checked-in source code in Hashlink codebase)
+* Dependencies with known versions (avoid using checked-in source code in Hashlink codebase)
 * Portable build.
 Ensure build can be copied and used to different machines, with minimal dynamic linked libraries requirements from